Entry Level Public Health Jobs: 10 Positions That Make an Impact

 Don't feel like reading?
 Listen here!

-Now is actually the perfect time to consider starting a public health career.
-According to the American Public Health Association, public health workers can help work to reduce disparities in chronic disease outcomes and make a difference in communities both around the corner and around the country.
+But, believe it or not, now is actually the perfect time to consider starting a public health career.
+After all, the Covid-19 pandemic only reinforced the importance of public health workers to our national health and well-being.
+And, according to the American Public Health Association, public health workers will continue to reduce disparities in chronic disease outcomes and promote health in communities around the globe.

 Advantages and Disadvantages of Public Health Jobs

-As with any path, a public health career comes with both positives and negatives.
+As with any path, a public health career comes with both upsides and downsides.

 When it comes to advantages, there are quite a few.